 NBC has the broadcasting rights for Formula 1 in the US, with NBC Sports streaming all the races of the upcoming season online for free.
 To stream NBC Sports online, you’ll need a US cable subscription.

-As is this case with the UK’s Sky Sports, US citizens with access to NBC Sports will need a VPN to access the stream from outside of the US.
+As is the case with the UK’s Sky Sports, US citizens with access to NBC Sports will need a VPN to access the stream from outside of the US.

 US Viewers – Sling TV